-This sounds like there is a party in front of you, a happy new year, Andrea.
+This sounds like there is a party in front of you, a happy new year, Cleveland.
 Are you in good shape for it?

 Thanks Kristjan, Happy New Year to you too!
 Yes, I’m kind of between Berlin where it’s freezing cold and Brussels where it’s tropically warm and wet (for winter); I think 2016 will be such an exciting year for me starting with a strong month of January.
 Let’s see what this year has for me; I will give a lot from my side, count on me!